 "Heritage" is God's gift to you and your family

 God is a very social God, and He created us to live in community.
-And a strong community is build on heritage.
+And a strong community is built on heritage.
 True heritage results from a shared past, full of history, traditions, memories, triumphs, failures, laughter and pain.

 Heritage is developed when people make a commitment to one another, and whenever there is a cost for the relationship, these same people are willing to pick up the tab.